Abhi-1U/3-word-email/README.md

 1. Use of nylas email API using Python SDK to integrate email data securely into the flask web application.
 2. No caching/storing of the email data to ensure best data security and regulatory compliances.
-3. Use of cloudflare AI worker APIs using meta's llama 3.1 large language model for the generation of the 3 words and replies.
+3. Use of Google gemini 1.5 flash large language model for the generation of the 3 words and replies.
 4. Simple, Intuitive and screen width responsive web interface with bootstrap 5.
 5. View full body of the email with HTML markups.
 6. Time based email viewer to reduce bombardment, while promoting habit to check email daily and excercise on the important emails on the same day.